schwilklab/taxon-name-utils/README.md

 ### Synonym expansion and merging ###

-The `/scripts/synonymize.py` utility creates a synonym table from The Plant List data.
+The `/scripts/synonymize.py` utility creates a synonym table from World Flora ONline.
 The idea is to hand the script a list of canonical names (such as the species names associated with your trait data), and obtain a list of names that includes those and all synonyms.
 For example:

 ```
 python synonymize.py -b -a expand canonical_names.txt > expanded_names.txt